grip-on-software/data-gathering/README.md

 ### Topdesk

 For `topdesk_to_json.py`, the presence of a `topdesk.cfg` configuration file is necessary.
-The projects section has option names corresponding to JIRA keys and values corresponding to the project representation pass number in the CSV dump.
+The projects section has option names corresponding to Jira project keys and values corresponding to the project representation pass number in the CSV dump.
 The names section have internal identifiers for the columns in the CSV dump as options, and their associated values are the actual names in the CSV dump.
 The whitelist section contains a global whitelist, which is a regular expression that matches descriptions of items that are relevant events.
 The project-specific whitelist(s) instead match event descriptions that are specifically relevant to the project.
 The blacklist section can only have a global blacklist that filters irrelevant events based on their description.